-The fluent retrieval and production of movement sequences is essential for a variety of daily activities such as speech, tool-use, musical and athletic performance, but the neural mechanisms underlying sequence planning remain elusive.
-Here, participants learned sequences of finger presses with different timings and different finger orders, and reproduced them in a magneto encephalography (MEG) scanner.
-We classified the MEG patterns immediately preceding each press in the sequence, and examined their dynamics over the production of the whole sequence.
-Our results confirm a role for the ‘competitive queuing’ of upcoming action representations in the production of learned motor sequences, extending previous computational and non-human primate recording studies to non-invasive measures in humans.
-In addition, we show that competitive queuing does not simply reflect specific motor actions, but representations of higher-level sequential order that generalise across different motor sequences.
-Finally, we show that the quality of competitive queuing predicts participants' production accuracy, and originates from parahippocampal and cerebellar sources.
-These results suggest that the brain learns and produces multiple behavioural sequences by flexibly combining representations of specific actions with more abstract, parallel representations of sequential structure.
+Fluent retrieval and execution of movement sequences is essential for daily activities, but the neural mechanisms underlying sequence planning remain elusive.
+Here participants learned finger press sequences with different orders and timings and reproduced them in a magneto-encephalography (MEG) scanner.
+We classified the MEG patterns for each press in the sequence and examined pattern dynamics during preparation and production.
+Our results demonstrate the "competitive queuing" (CQ) of upcoming action representations, extending previous computational and non-human primate recording studies to non-invasive measures in humans.
+In addition, we show that CQ reflects an ordinal template that generalizes across specific motor actions at each position.
+Finally, we demonstrate that CQ predicts participants' production accuracy and originates from parahippocampal and cerebellar sources.
+These results suggest that the brain learns and controls multiple sequences by flexibly combining representations of specific actions and interval timing with high-level, parallel representations of sequence position.